adamhollett/dotfiles/readme.md

 # dotfiles

 Fork this repo and clone it in your home directory so that you get `~/dotfiles`.
+The included `.gitconfig` includes my name and email, so you'll want to change those to your own.

 Run `setup.sh` to set everything up.